Secure Compute-and-Forward in a Bidirectional Relay: Description of the Problem

 \section{Description of the Problem}

-The general set-up is as follows: The user nodes, denoted by $\mathtt{A}$ and $\mathtt{B}$, possess messages taking values independently and uniformly in a finite set.
-For the purposes of computation at the relay, the messages are mapped into random variables $X$ and $Y$ taking values in a finite Abelian group $\Gp$.
-The mapping is such that the random variables $X$ and $Y$ remain uniformly distributed over $\Gp$, and we will see later that this distribution helps in achieving secrecy.
-The addition operation in the group $\Gp$ is denoted $\oplus$.
-The messages $X$ and $Y$ are modulated into $d$-dimensional real valued random vectors $\u$ and $\v$, respectively, and this is done by each user independently of the other.
-The modulated vectors are transmitted to the relay $\mathtt{R}$ simultaneously, and the relay receives an instance of the random vector $\w$, given by
+The general set-up is as follows: two user nodes, denoted by $\mathtt{A}$ and $\mathtt{B}$, possess messages taking values independently and uniformly in a finite set.
+For the purposes of computation at the relay, the messages are mapped into random variables $X$ and $Y$ taking values in a finite Abelian group $\Gpd$, where the choice of $\Gpd$ is left to the system designer.
+The mapping is such that the random variables $X$ and $Y$ remain uniformly distributed over $\Gpd$, and we will see later that this distribution helps in achieving secrecy.
+The addition operation in the group $\Gpd$ is denoted $\oplus$. \markchange{The encoder at node $\tA$ maps the given message $X$ into a random $d$-dimensional real vector $\U$.
+In a similar fashion, the encoder at $\tB$ maps the message $Y$ to a random vector $\V$. } The user nodes transmit their respective vectors to the relay simultaneously, and at the end of the MAC phase, the relay obtains

-where $\z$ is a Gaussian random vector, with zero mean and covariance matrix $\sigma^{2}\I_{d}$, with $\I_{d}$ being the $d\times d$ identity matrix, and $+$ denotes componentwise real addition.
-We impose the following condition: the vector $\u+\v$ received by the relay must be statistically independent of the individual messages $X$ and $Y$.
-However, the relay must be able to reliably compute $X\oplus Y$ (where $\oplus$ denotes addition within $\Gp$) from the received vector.
-To summarize, we have the following requirements for secure computation: \begin{enumerate} \item[(S1)] $(\u,X)\independent (\v,Y)$. \item[(S2)] $(\u+\v)\independent X$ and $(\u+\v)\independent Y$. \item[(S3)] $\u+\v$ almost surely determines $X\oplus Y$. \end{enumerate} Since $X$ and $Y$ are chosen independently and uniformly over $\Gp$, the random variables $X\oplus Y$, $X$ and $Y$ are pairwise statistically independent.
-Therefore, if conditions (S1)-(S3) are satisfied, the relay has no means of finding the individual messages.
-Property (S3) ensures that the relay can decode $X\oplus Y$, which then can be encoded/modulated for transmission over the broadcast channel.
-On reception of the broadcasted message, since user $\mathtt{A}$ (resp. $\mathtt{B}$) knows $X$ (resp. $Y$), it can recover $Y$ (resp. $X$).